21 Iconic Renoir Paintings To Know in 2024

 If you’ve been to an art museum, there is a good chance you’ve seen Renoir paintings.
 Pierre-Auguste Renoir is a French painter and known as one of the leading painters of the Impressionist movement.
 What is Renoir best known for?
 His unique use of brushstrokes and color schemes has set him apart and made him one of the most famous painters of his time and in history.

 Many of Renoir’s works can be found in art galleries and museums around the world while others are in private collections.
+Nonetheless, he is by far one of the most famous painters today.
 The price for original Renoir paintings vary, with Renoir paintings being sold at auction for up to $24,435,000, according to Mutual Art.
 The most expensive Renoir painting for sale was "Berthe Morisot et sa fille, Julie Manet" and sold at auction in 2022 for the price mentioned in the previous sentence.
 If you want to learn more about Renoir paintings, this guide will tell you about some of his most iconic pieces.
 Here are Renoir paintings in chronological order and their significance.

 Jump to Section